bluedata-katacoda/katacoda-scenarios/Hello world2_scenario/step5.md

 <br>sources package
 <br>catalog package

-Add a logo to your BIN file
+Add New logo to your BIN file

 We already have a .png file in the ~/test directory.
-We will copy that file into the Mysql directory by using following command:<br>
+We will copy that file into the helloworld2 directory by using following command:<br>
-`cp ~/test/Logo_mysql.png ~/Mysql`{{execute}}
+`cp ~/test/helloworld2-logo.png ~/source/helloworld`{{execute}}

 <b>Logo.png</b> file includes a logo file (400px x 200px .png) to visually identify each application in the App Store